Blue Buffalo Puppy Food Reviews: Real Talk from a Dog Parent

 I liked seeing real meat first, followed by wholesome grains and fish for those brain-developing omegas.
 Plus, the LifeSource Bits felt like a little bonus for health-conscious parents like me.

-Okay, so how did Max actually like the food?
+Alright, so how did Max take to his new food?

 Day 1: Curious Nibbles